moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 - Begins with an action verb, in the first person
 - Avoids using "ANDs" or "ORs"
 - Are solution or product agnostic
-- Are broken into top level Stages the Job Performer needs to accomplish moving left to right as they are done.
+- Are broken into top-level stages the Job Performer needs to accomplish, moving left to right as they are done.
-    - Each Stage is comprised of vertical stacks which are sub-steps the Job Performer needs to accomplish moving top to bottom before moving to the next stage.
+    - Each stage comprises vertical stacks which are sub-steps the Job Performer needs to accomplish, moving top to bottom before moving to the next stage.

 Good examples:
 - Decide where to look for a new home